Skip to content

 At Day Lewis Pharmacy, technology and data are central to delivering consistent, high-quality services across its 250-strong network, explained Rachna Chhatralia.

-“We are increasingly using technology to capture and merge data centrally in its head office.
+“We are increasingly using technology to capture and merge data centrally in our head office.
 Without this data, our 250 pharmacies would not be able to reach the level that’s expected by the NHS and also by the patients,” said Rachna.

 They've developed their own CRM platform to target specific patient groups with tailored advice, suggestions, and services.